 This program gives students an understanding of the science behind local issues in water resources, climate change, food production, land use, and biodiversity.
 Through coursework and research, SFS faculty and students will play a critical role in capacity-building through education, benchmarking environmental conditions, and monitoring the rapid changes to natural systems within this vibrant region.

 Community reciprocity is at the heart of the SFS organizational and educational model.
-As an SFS student, you face the real world complexities of issues affecting our host communities.
-With the results of our research, we will offer data and recommendations that inform decision-makers and build relationships between SFS and the stakeholders involved in biodiversity conservation and resource management.
+SFS students face the real-world complexities of issues affecting our host communities.
+With the results of our research, we offer data and recommendations that inform decision makers and build relationships between SFS and local stakeholders involved in biodiversity conservation and resource management.

 - Attending community festivals, pagodas, and traditional Apsara dance performances

-- Exploring marketplaces to try unique local foods
+- Exploring local markets to practice language skills and try unique foods